-Private AYRO had entered into employment agreements with each of Mr. Keller and Mr. Smith.
-Pursuant to the Merger Agreement, as a condition to the closing of the Merger, immediately prior to the effective time of the Merger, (i) the employment agreement between Private AYRO and Mr. Keller then in effect was terminated, and DropCar entered into a new executive employment agreement with Mr. Keller, effective upon completion of the Merger, and (ii) Private AYRO entered into an amendment to the current executive employment agreement with Mr. Smith, effective upon completion of the Merger.
+The Company has entered into an executive employment agreement with Mr. Wittenschlaeger.
+Prior to the Merger, AYRO Operating had entered into employment agreements with each of Mr. Keller and Mr. Smith.
+Pursuant to the Merger Agreement, as a condition to the closing of the Merger, immediately prior to the effective time of the Merger, (i) the employment agreement between AYRO Operating and Mr. Keller then in effect was terminated, and DropCar entered into a new executive employment agreement with Mr. Keller, effective upon completion of the Merger, and (ii) AYRO Operating entered into an amendment to the current executive employment agreement with Mr. Smith, effective upon completion of the Merger.

-Each of Mr. Groh and Mr. Perley provided services as a contractor to Private AYRO pursuant to an independent contractor agreement Private AYRO entered into with the respective entity controlled by Mr. Groh and Mr. Perley.
+Mr. Perley provided services as a contractor to AYRO Operating pursuant to an independent contractor agreement AYRO Operating entered into with an entity controlled by Mr. Perley.

-The material terms of the employment agreements and the independent contractor agreements with the named executive officers of Private AYRO are summarized below.
+The material terms of the employment agreements and the independent contractor agreements with the named executive officers of the Company are summarized below.